pajicadvance/cherry-on-top/README.md

 ### Riptide works in water only

 Makes tridents enchanted with Riptide work only in water, and not in rain.

-### Disable enchanting table

-Entirely disables the functionality of the enchanting table.
-It can still be crafted and used as a decorative item.

 ### Reduce debug info in survival